Govt wants to conduct audit of WhatApp Security System after NSO espionage

 The Minister also said that India would never compromise its data security.
 Replying to the concerns raised by the members, Prasad said digital companies are welcome to do the business in India but they would also have to acknowledge and understand that safety and security of Indians are of prime importance.

-Shanmugam of DMK said that it is a threat to privacy.
-While MD Nadimul Haque of AITC said that wanted to know that whether the government give permission to the authorities to encrypt the WhatsApp messages.
+While participating in the debate Shanmugam of DMK said that it is a threat to privacy.
+While MD Nadimul Haque of AITC said that wanted to know that whether the government did permission to the authorities to encrypt the WhatsApp messages.
 K K Ragesh of CPI M alleged that the government is hiding information on that and asked the government to table a report.

+Manoj Kr Jha of RJD, Veer Singh of BSP, Kahkashan Perween of JDU, Bhupender Yadav of BJP and V Vijaysai Reddy of YSRCP, Rakesh Sinha, P Bhattacharya of INC and Ravi Prakash Verma of SP also participated in the debate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)